siduction/siduction-btrfs/Info.md

 and the scripts
 */usr/lib/snapper/plugins/50-siduction.sh*
 */usr/share/siduction/rollback-grub.sh*
-*/usr/share/siduction/grub-menu-title.sh
+*/usr/share/siduction/grub-menu-title.sh*
 */usr/share/siduction/rollback-sd-boot.sh*
 */usr/share/siduction/snapshot-description.sh*
+*/usr/lib/systemd/system-preset/60-siduction-btrfs.preset*
 */usr/lib/kernel/install.d/91-siduction-entry-key.install*

 ### How the package works

 As of version 0.3.0, siduction-btrfs uses the Snapper plugin directory.
 There the script *50-siduction* listens to the Snapper actions in the root subvolume and executes the scripts *snapshot-description*, *rollback-grub*, *grub-menu-title*, or *rollback-sd-boot* if required.
-To manage snapshots, snapper-gui is quite useful.
+The graphical program *btrfs-assistant* is very useful for managing snapshots.
 However, a rollback requires a terminal with root rights.

 **When using the boot manager GRUB**
 After a rollback, the file */boot/grub/grub.cfg* is recreated in the rollback target using chroot and GRUB is then reinstalled from the rollback target.
 This allows the user to access the rollback target directly with a simple reboot.
 All other subvolumes, including the previously used one, can be accessed via the *siduction snapshots* submenu.